mika-sc/XMIDIxr/README.md

 Click "Document" > "Open" > "EasyEDA Source", and select "PCB_External MIDI Interface.json".

-### Notice
+### Notice for sound card without line in connector:

-You can connect Audio Input port to your soundcard output,
+This card can mix MIDI output and soundcard output.

-sound of soundcard and external MIDI wavetable card will mixed together.
+Just insert the soundcard output port into the INPUT port of this.